socketio/socket.io-client-swift/README.md

 - Can be used from Objective-C

 ##Installation
-Manually (iOS 7+)
+Requires Swift 1.2/Xcode 6.3

+If you need Swift 1.1/Xcode 6.2 use v1.5.2.
+(Pre-Swift 1.2 support is no longer maintained) Manually (iOS 7+)
 -----------------
 1. Copy the SocketIOClientSwift folder into your Xcode project